 The key for staying in touch is consistency and language.
 When creating recall letters (such as in a mailed letter or email) use the patient’s name several times to create a feeling of trust.
 For established patients, this will reinforce the feeling of security they have with your practice.
 Create a sense of urgency through wording to explain why they should not begin to (or keep) delaying their next visit to your practice.
 For email exchanges and mobile notifications, create a call-to-action (CTA) to entice patients to schedule their appointment at that moment.
 Common CTA’s include “Call now”, “Schedule your appointment today”, or “schedule now” with a link to a scheduling portal.

-Utilize your staff
+Utilize your staff in your recall strategy

 While having the right technology to recall patients is important, so is having enough staff trained in how to properly operate them.
 The more staff that is trained in how to correctly utilize recall technology the better.
 This will relieve stress by distributing the workload evenly.
 Once trained, it is important to ensure that the work-flow remains organized.
 This will prevent duplicate or missing work.